Who we are

-- Our Corporate Communication Policy is is committed to ensuring both individual and institutional shareholders (“Shareholders”) are informed of relevant information of the Company on a regular basis in order to enable Shareholders to timely evaluate the performance and prospects of the Company; exercise their rights in an informed manner; and allow Shareholders and the investment community to engage actively with the Company.
+Our Corporate Communications Policy is committed to ensuring all shareholders are informed of relevant information on a regular basis in order to evaluate our performance and prospects, to exercise their rights in an informed manner; and to engage actively with us.

-The Company values the communication with Shareholders and believes that this can help to augment the public’s understanding of the Company, increase recognition of our development and ultimately enhance shareholder value.
+We value open communications with all shareholders - this can augment the public’s understanding of Pacific Basin, increase recognition of our development and ultimately enhance shareholder value.

-Detailed information is provided in annual and interim reports, which are supplemented by regular voluntary trading activities updates.
-The Company also schedules roadshows, telephone conferences, video webcasts and frequent investor presentations delivered internationally.
+Detailed information is provided in annual and interim reports, which are supplemented by voluntary quarterly trading activities updates.
+We also schedule roadshows, telephone conferences, video webcasts and frequent investor presentations.